Lornatang/LeNet-TensorRT/README.md

     ./lenet --image ../examples/0.jpg  // Inference on the picture.
     ```

 3. Verify that the sample ran successfully.
-If the sample runs successfully you should see output similar to the following; ASCII rendering of the input image with digit 0:
+If the sample runs successfully you should see output similar to the following'

     ```text
     # ./lenet --image ../examples/0.jpg